 Helping another person involves caring, listening, understanding, and collaborating.
 Consider the following guidelines as you offer help.

 If you and the student are able to talk face-to-face, ensure that you have privacy.
-If possible, allow for enough time that the two of you can talk at length, if needed.
+If possible, allow for enough time that the two of you can talk at length.
 Minimize distractions (e.g., turn off the ringer on your phone) and talk to the student only if the student is alert and sober.
 Otherwise, pursue a conversation at another time.

-Listening empathically and nonjudgmentally is THE most important thing you can do!
-Surprisingly, it can be a difficult task.
+Listening empathically and nonjudgmentally is the most important thing you can do!
 Listening means encouraging the other person to tell the story of what they are going through, including not only the facts, but also the thoughts and emotions they experience in response to what is happening in their life.
 Listening empathically means seeking to understand the other person's concerns from their point of view.

-The next step is to offer to help the student generate and consider options for coping or responding to the problem(s) they are experiencing.
+Offer to help the student generate and consider options for coping with or responding to the problem(s) they are experiencing.
 (Be aware, however, that some students don't need this help because your empathic listening helped them to get unstuck and do what they need to do.)
-If the student is open to you helping them brainstorm what to do, a good place to start is to ask what the student has already done or thought about.
-After the student has generated their ideas, then you may have some additional options to offer for consideration.
+If the student is open to you helping them brainstorm what to do, a good place to start is to ask what the student has already done.
+Then ask what the student has considered doing.
+After the student has generated their ideas, you may have some additional options to offer for their consideration.

-Although you can be helpful in brainstorming options, the final decision about how to proceed must remain with the student.
+Although you can be helpful in brainstorming options, the final decision about how to proceed remains with the student.
 It is important that the student make their own plan of action because they are they more likely to follow through on a plan that is personally acceptable.

 The student may not feel better immediately after having talked with you.
-Or they may need some time (days, weeks or months) to work through their situation.
-Your ongoing support, understanding and acceptance is important during this period.
+They may need some time (days, weeks or months) to work through their situation.
+Your ongoing support, understanding, and acceptance is important during this period.